 The ODK Team is pleased to announce a new release that includes many new exciting features such as the ability to have Collect use an external Bluetooth printer.
 This release includes bug fixes and new features for the 1.3 version of the tools as well as an introduction of some of the ODK 2.0 tool set.
 The goal is to include some of the functionality from 2.0 series in the 1.0 series of tools when practicable.
 Here is a summary of the changes:

 - Added printer support on Android 3.1 and higher systems.
-See example printing widget and printer driver for more information
+See example printing widget for more information

 - configurable display and use of ‘back’ and ‘next’ buttons, and the enabling or disabling of swipe treatment within form pages (contributed work by Nafundi).